madskristensen/SolutionColors/README.md

 The result is a subtle, yet very visible colorization that doesn’t feel noisy or distracting.
 It puts you in control with an array of customization options.

 ## Getting Started
-To enable colorization, open a solution or folder and right-click it to select the Set Solution Color submenu.
-From here you can choose between a list of predefined colors matching the color palette used for colorizing document tabs.
+To enable colorization, open a solution or folder in Visual Studio.
+In the Solution Explorer window > Right click the top level solution > Set Solution Color > (Select Color) From here you can choose between a list of predefined colors matching the color palette used for colorizing document tabs.

 ![Context Menu](art/context-menu.png)